List of FIFA World Cup hosts: 2014 FIFA World Cup

-FIFA continued its continental rotation procedure by earmarking the 2014 World Cup for South America.
-FIFA initially indicated that it might back out of the rotation concept, but later decided to continue it through the 2014 host decision, after which it was dropped.

 Colombia had expressed interest in hosting the 2014 World Cup, but withdrew, undertaking the 2011 FIFA U-20 World Cup.
 Brazil also expressed interest in hosting the World Cup.
 CONMEBOL, the South American Football Federation, indicated their preference for Brazil as a host.
 Brazil was the only nation to submit a formal bid when the official bidding procedure for CONMEBOL member associations was opened in December 2006, as by that time, Colombia, Chile and Argentina had already withdrawn, and Venezuela was not allowed to bid.

 Brazil made the first unopposed bid since the initial selection of the 1986 FIFA World Cup (when Colombia was selected as host, but later withdrew for financial problems).
 The FIFA Executive Committee confirmed it as the host country on 30 October 2007 by a unanimous decision.